concur/developer.concur.com/api-reference/direct-connects/hotel-service.markdown

 4. The Hotel Supplier creates testing endpoint on their system that Concur uses to access their inventory.
 The Hotel Supplier provides the URIs and credentials for their test system to Concur.
 5. Concur creates a sandbox account for the Hotel Supplier.
 6. The Hotel Supplier creates the application on their system that will accept the requests from Concur and return the appropriate responses.
 During development Concur provides support by clarifying  API usage and scenarios, and by testing interim milestones.
-7. Concur and the Hotel Supplier validate the application: o	Concur sets up the vendor in the certification systems and runs a series of tests to validate the interaction between the two systems.
+7. Concur and the Hotel Supplier validate the application: Concur sets up the vendor in the certification systems and runs a series of tests to validate the interaction between the two systems.
 8. Once certification passes, the Hotel supplier sends Concur the production URIs and credentials.
 9. Concur updates the production servers with the supplier’s production data.
 10. Upon successful completion, the supplier will be live in Concur for any customer to enable.